Government announces extra millions for America's Cup

 "This investment will ensure we deliver a great regatta in 2021, and negotiating to remove the tank farm off Wynyard Point will help revitalise the waterfront," David Parker said.

+"The eight new notices of challenges on top of the three confirmed original challenges points to a likely full occupation of the team bases," Goff said.

+"Any competitors beyond the first six challenges accepted, as signalled from the start, will have to make their own base arrangements,"

-He added that the event, which is to be held in 2021, was estimated to provide between a $550m to $1 billion increase to the economy.
+Parker said the event, which is to be held in 2021, was estimated to provide between a $550m to $1 billion increase to the economy.

 It would also return "significant tax income to the Government and provide wonderful opportunities to showcase our country, people and innovation", Parker said.